-Energy consumption in GeorgiaThe most important measure in the energy balance of Georgia is the total consumption of
+Energy consumption in GeorgiaThe most important figure in the energy balance of Georgia is the total consumption of

 Georgia could provide itself completely with self-produced energy.
 The total production of all electric energy producing facilities is 13 bn kWh, which is 107% of the countries own usage.
 Despite this, Georgia is trading energy with foreign countries.
 Along with pure consumptions the production, imports and exports play an important role.
 Other energy sources such as natural gas or crude oil are also used.

 Back to overview: Georgia